spidernet-io/spiderpool/docs/develop/contributing.md

 ### Action: your PR should be signed off

-When you commit your modification, add `-s` in your commit command `git commit -s`
+- When you commit your modification, add `-s` in your commit command `git commit -s`

 ### Action: check yaml files

-If this check fails, see the [yaml rule](https://yamllint.readthedocs.io/en/stable/rules.html).
+- If this check fails, see the [yaml rule](https://yamllint.readthedocs.io/en/stable/rules.html).

-Once the issue is fixed, it could be verified on your local host by command `make lint-yaml`.
+- Once the issue is fixed, it could be verified on your local host by command `make lint-yaml`.

-Note: To ignore a yaml rule, you can add it into `.github/yamllint-conf.yml`.
+> Note: To ignore a yaml rule, you can add it into `.github/yamllint-conf.yml`.

 ### Action: check golang source code

 It checks the following items against any updated golang file.

-* Mod dependency updated, golangci-lint, gofmt updated, go vet, use internal lock pkg
+- Mod dependency updated, golangci-lint, gofmt updated, go vet, use internal lock pkg

-* Comment `// TODO` should follow the format: `// TODO (AuthorName) ...`, which easy to trace the owner of the remaining job
+- Comment `// TODO` should follow the format: `// TODO (AuthorName) ...`, which easy to trace the owner of the remaining job

-* Unitest and upload coverage to codecov
+- unittest and upload coverage to codecov

-* Each golang test file should mark ginkgo label
+- Each golang test file should mark ginkgo label

 ### Action: check licenses

-Any golang or shell file should be licensed correctly.
+- Any golang or shell file should be licensed correctly.

 ### Action: check markdown file

-* Check markdown format, if fails, See the [Markdown Rule](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md)
+Check markdown format, if fails, See the [Markdown Rule](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md)

-  You can test it on your local machine with the command `make lint-markdown-format`.
+- You can test it on your local machine with the command `make lint-markdown-format`.

-  You can fix it on your local machine with the command `make fix-markdown-format`.
+- You can fix it on your local machine with the command `make fix-markdown-format`.

-  If you believe it can be ignored, you can add it to `.github/markdownlint.yaml`.
+- If you believe it can be ignored, you can add it to `.github/markdownlint.yaml`.

-* Check markdown spell error.
+Check markdown spell error.

-  You can test it with the command `make lint-markdown-spell-colour`.
+- You can test it with the command `make lint-markdown-spell-colour`.

-  If you believe it can be ignored, you can add it to `.github/.spelling`.
+- If you believe it can be ignored, you can add it to `.github/.spelling`.

 ### Action: lint yaml file

-If it fails, see <https://yamllint.readthedocs.io/en/stable/rules.html> for reasons.
+- If it fails, see <https://yamllint.readthedocs.io/en/stable/rules.html> for reasons.
 You can test it on your local machine with the command `make lint-yaml`.

-### Action: lint chart

-### Action: lint openapi.yaml

 ### Action: check code spell

-Any code spell error of golang files will be checked.
+- Any code spell error of golang files will be checked.

-You can check it on your local machine with the command `make lint-code-spell`.
+- You can check it on your local machine with the command `make lint-code-spell`.

-It could be automatically fixed on your local machine with the command `make fix-code-spell`.
+- It could be automatically fixed on your local machine with the command `make fix-code-spell`.

-If you believe it can be ignored, edit `.github/codespell-ignorewords` and make sure all letters are lower-case.
+- If you believe it can be ignored, edit `.github/codespell-ignorewords` and make sure all letters are lower-case.

 ## Changelog